-Current and anticipated reserve balances including the Statutory Budget Reserve, the Constitutional Budget Reserve, and the Permanent Fund Earnings Reserve should be maintained at minimum fund levels to ensure the highest probability of rating security.
-The State's most significant long term reserve, the Alaska Permanent Fund Corpus should remain intact to provide for the potential long-term transfer from oil and gas extraction for revenue generation to other revenue sources.
-On June 30, 20141 the State had short term reserves sufficient to fund 150% of total general fund expenditures, or 20 times the amount of outstanding general obligation bonds.
+Current and anticipated reserve balances including the Constitutional Budget Reserve and the Permanent Fund Earnings Reserve should be, in combination, maintained at minimum fund levels to ensure the highest probability of rating security.
+The State's most significant long term reserve, the Alaska Permanent Fund Corpus is protected by the State's Constitution and shall remain intact to provide for the proposed transfer from oil and gas extraction for revenue generation to other revenue sources.
+On June 30, 2015 the State had short term reserves sufficient to fund 150% of total expenditures, 3 times the amount of unrestricted general fund spending, or over 20 times the amount of outstanding general obligation bonds.
 The target minimum reserve level of unassigned revenues is a balance equivalent to 20% of the State's outstanding debt.